 - Tips on Providing Feedback to Online Students (a Faculty Focus article)

 Traditional timed exams are possible using the tools available in Blackboard Tests.
 Blackboard Tests provides online testing with numerous question types and options to assess student knowledge as well as automated grading.
-More information and guidance on how to use this functionality can be found in Blackboard Help’s Create Tests and Surveys.
+More information and guidance on how to use this functionality can be found in Blackboard Help’s Tests.

 Remote proctoring tools such as Respondus Monitor and ProctorU use a student’s webcam and video analytics to increase academic integrity during online exams.
 For detailed information on Respondus Monitor and ProctorU, visit the Office of Distributed Learning’s Test Proctoring.
 Additional Respondus resources including free training webinars and resources for students can be found on the Respondus Monitor website.